trebisky/stm32f411/serial1/README.md

-This is my blink1 demo for the STM32F103 ported to the STM32F411.
-The idea is to discover what I need to tweak to get the code to run on the F411.
+This is my serial demo for the STM32F411

-It turns out quite a lot is different.
-The base addresses for the RCC and GPIO are different.
-The RCC register layout is quite different.
-The GPIO registers are entirely different.

-I don't need to set up bus clocks or any of that.
+I discovered that the UART register layout and bits are essentially the same as the STM32F103, so I just copied my driver from my STM32F103 project and fiddled with it.
+The base addresses for the registers changed.

+There will be other details.
+The bus clocks are likely (surely) different, so the baud rate code will need to change accordingly.
+Also the gpio pin setup to work with the serial mode will have to be done as per the F411.

+I began splitting things into separate files for each bit of hardware, which makes it clearer for me anyway to be dealing with just one aspect of things in each source file.